filamentphp/filament/packages/panels/docs/02-getting-started.md

 php artisan make:filament-widget PatientTypeOverview --stats-overview
 ```

-When prompted, do not specify a resource, select "admin" for the location.
+When prompted, do not specify a resource, and select "admin" for the location.

 This will create a new `app/Filament/Widgets/PatientTypeOverview.php` file.
 Open it, and return `Stat` instances from the `getStats()` method: